yingxuanz-11/computing-folder/Teachers-day/ideas.md

 *some info I already know*

-Mdm Sim likes pink
-Mdm Sim has a dog
+Mdm Sim likes pink, has a dog
-Mdm Sim lives in a condominium
-Mrs Chu lives in the hostel
+Mrs Chu lives in the school hostel

 **2) poem on teachers**

+**3) short stories on teachers**
 *idea from Yi Xuan*
-A Short Story on Mdm Sim, our Chinese Language teacher

 Section 1: First impression of teacher